uwindsorcss/css-discord-bot/README.md

 The `config.yaml` file contains settings specific to the bot's functionality.

-To set up the `.env` file, you can copy the provided `.env.example` file:
+To set up the `config.yaml` file, you can copy the provided `config.example.yaml` file:

 ```sh
 cp config.example.yaml config.yaml